 What if I have a group whose employees don't have everyday access to computers?

-Premera offers paper claim forms and a toll-free customer service line (800-941-6121) which is available 24 hours a day, seven days a week and includes interactive voice response (IVR) as well as well-trained representatives.
+Premera offers paper claim forms and a customer service line (800-941-6121) which is available 24 hours a day, seven days a week and includes interactive voice response (IVR) as well as well-trained representatives.
 The employer might also want to consider setting up a kiosk or public terminal for participant use.